 In older adults, falls may occur for a variety of reasons, such as poor balance, medication side effects, tripping hazards, weak lower body muscles, and poor vision.

-Decrease your risk of a fall by doing the following:
+Decrease the risk of a falls in elderly by doing the following:

 - Do balance and lower body exercises to strengthen your legs

 - Make sure your home is well lit

 - Remove tripping hazards, such as throw rugs

 - Place a grab bar inside the shower

 Depression involves sustained feelings of sadness and loss of interest in activities.
 According to the National Alliance on Mental Illness, out of about 35 million people in the United States that have depression, 6.5 million of them are over the age of 65.

 Older adults may experience depression for several reasons, such as:

 - Children moving away